salsaflow/salsaflow/commands/review/post/README.md

 #### Revision Mode ####

-1. Make sure the selected commit is associated with a story by the `Story-Id` tag.
-In case `REVISION` is given, fail in case the tag is not there.
-In case it is `HEAD` that is chosen, ask the user to select the story to assign the commit to.
-Amend the commit message.
+1. Make sure the selected commits are associated with a story by the Story-Id tag.
+Fail in case the tag is not there.
-2. Post a review request for the given commit.
+2. Post the selected commits for code review.